Bob Smith (Oregon politician)

-Robert Freeman "Bob" Smith (June 16, 1931 – September 21, 2020) was an American politician from Oregon.
+Robert Freeman Smith (June 16, 1931 – September 21, 2020) was an American politician from Oregon.
 A member of the Republican Party, he served as a member of the United States House of Representatives from 1983 to 1995 and again from 1997 to 1999.

 Early life and education

 Smith was born in Portland, Oregon, and grew up in Burns, Oregon.
 His father, Benjamin F. Smith, was a doctor.
 He attended Willamette University in Salem, Oregon, graduating in 1953 with a bachelor's degree in agriculture.
 He worked as a rancher until his election to the Oregon House of Representatives in 1960.